 8. Terminal medical condition

-Under Australian super law, you have a terminal medical condition when two medical practitioners have certified that you have an illness or injury that will result in your death within 24 months of the date of the certificate.
+If you have a terminal medical condition, two medical practitioners must certify that you have an illness or injury that will result in your death within 24 months of the date of the certificate.
 At least one of these medical practitioners must be a specialist in the area of your terminal illness or injury.

-You can choose to access all or some of your super due to being diagnosed with a terminal illness, subject to the rules of your fund.
+You can choose to access all or some of your super, subject to the rules of your fund.
 There are no legal restrictions on the amount you can access, but withdrawals must be taken as tax-free lump sums.